 It’s a broad tent: doctor visits, surgery, drugs, dental, hearing, vision, medical equipment, and mental health.
 No networks and the freedom to choose your own doctor.
 And no copays, deductibles, or coinsurance.

 When it comes to long-term care, the plan would finance nursing home and at-home care costs.
 Some studies suggest Sander’s plan, if 100 percent implemented, would save Americans $2 trillion over 10 years.

 Some 50 years ago, Congress created the Medicare program to pay for a variety of health care expense for Americans 65 or older.
 Younger folks who are disabled or have severe medical conditions like Lou Gehrig’s (or ALS) can also qualify for Medicare.

-Some 60 million American use Medicare, making the program one of the nation’s most popular entitlement programs, along with Social Security.
+Some 60 million American use Medicare, according to healthcare nonprofit the Kaiser Family Foundation, making the program one of the nation’s most popular entitlement programs, along with Social Security.